 There, standing on the high balcony in the backyard of his spacious estate, I look through the surrounding oak trees, and Dunn feints a push at me from behind.
 He laughs as I jump, and I laugh, too.
 He tells me he does that to everyone.
 “And they all do what you just did,” he smiles.
 “They freak!”

-When I suggest that Dunn manipulates people’s emotions for a living, the same way a film director does, he understandably balks at the description.
-After I take in more of his treehouse—with all its via-Craigslist furniture, upholstered in wine-red velvet that lends a cigar-lounge feel while a taxidermy zebra head conjures up the doesn’t-belong-here surrealism of the Addams Family—I rephrase my thought: that he creates atmospheres for a living.
+When I suggest that Dunn manipulates people’s emotions for a living, the same way a film director does, he balks at the description.
+After I take in more of his treehouse—with all its via-Craigslist furniture, upholstered in red-wine velvet that lends a cigar-lounge feel while a taxidermy zebra head conjures Addams Family surrealism—I rephrase my thought: that he creates atmospheres for a living.
 “Exactly,” he agrees.
 “I like giving spaces an emotion.”

 Still, eliciting reactions is more art than science.
 How people respond to Scream Town varies—and tells you a lot about them.

-Inside the vine-enclosed “Oak Blood Forest,” altars and tombstones transfer their religious tones to the voodoo-lamp, chicken-skeleton culture of a bayou village.
+Inside one vine-enclosed attraction, altars and tombstones transfer their religious tones to the voodoo-lamp, chicken-skeleton jitters of a bayou village.
 The woman ahead of me—she’s pulled her sweatshirt sleeves over her hands and cupped her hands over her mouth—readily shrieks.
-A determinedly stoic bearded man reinforces his ego with hands in his pockets, head back, not flinching.
-The tall guy with hockey hair makes off-color jokes to lessen the chance he’ll spook.
+A stoic bearded man reinforces his ego with hands in his pockets, head back, not flinching.
+The tall guy with hockey hair makes off-color jokes to assert dominance over the atmosphere.

 But the most common reaction bubbles up as laughter.
-Not derisive or dismissive, though.
-The same chortle—cathartic and a little self-deprecating—that escaped me when I realized I was not, in fact, shoved over the railing of Dunn’s treehouse.
+Not derisive or dismissive.
+Instead, the same chortle—cathartic, a little self-deprecating—that escaped me when I realized I was not, in fact, shoved over the railing of Dunn’s treehouse.
 I was safe.

-Think of why young kids scare more easily.
-They don’t know yet what to imagine of the world.
-But adults feel as if they can safely expect things to continue on.
+I thought about why kids scare more easily.
+Adults feel as if they can safely expect things to continue on.
 Really, we stand next to the edge.
-We’re just in the dark.
-When a creepy sound rises from that chasm, we register, in our gut, that it opens up, without a safety net.
+When a creepy sound rises from that chasm, we register, in our gut, that it opens there, without a safety net.

-Here at Scream Town, sure, the threat is only a puppet.
-A hag on the end of a lunging mechanical arm.
+Here at Scream Town, the threat is only a puppet—a hag on the end of a lunging mechanical arm.
 But you scream.
 Afterward, you can laugh or cry, so you laugh.

 7410 Highway 212 E.